 "Someone, a former friend or a friend of a friend, once asked me if I thought it was weird that both of my best mates were gay.
 I told him that when you’re thirteen, you don’t make your friendships based on your differences, you make them on what you have in common.
 The differences we later discovered in ourselves only brought us closer together.
 We may’ve had diverse backgrounds, but our shared values, humour and lack of ego, that’s what brought us together.
 We never lacked for a proper laugh as we learned how to navigate through the world, together and on our own.
 The fact that they both ended up loving men, and not women, only made them more interesting, not less, and certainly not at all threatening to my own masculinity or heterosexuality.
 That’d be utter bollocks.
 It probably says more about them that they still wanted to be friends with me after I started dating girls.
 I was the oddball.
 Our bond has always, and will always, transcend that part of our lives.
 I’d still love them if they came to me and confessed murder.
 I’d probably even help them bury the bodies."

 In college they were roommates, living together in that old Victorian house just off campus that they nicknamed The Lodge.
 They shared everything with each other even while sometimes having to navigate the world on their own.
-While school may’ve brought them together, tragedy bound them for life.
-They will all take different roads to becoming men, but their common bond will remind them of who they once were and the many choices they’ve had to make along the way to find their happiness.
+School may’ve brought them together, but tragedy will bind them for life.
+They will take different roads to becoming men, but their common bonds will always remind them of who they once were and the choices they’ve had to make along the way to finding true happiness.